metonym/svelte-highlight/README.md

 The `HighlightAuto` component uses the [highlightAuto API](https://highlightjs.readthedocs.io/en/latest/api.html#highlightauto) and attempts to guess what grammar to use based on the provided `code`.
 Its `on:highlight` event's `secondBest` field surfaces the runner-up candidate and its relevance, for showing detection confidence.

 > [!WARNING]
-> Auto-highlighting will result in a larger bundle size.
+> Mounting `HighlightAuto` statically imports all 279 shipped grammars, regardless of `languageNames`, so bundle size is unconditionally larger than a `Highlight` with a single named language.
 Specify a language if possible.

 ```svelte
 <script>